maseology/pyMPC2000xl/README.md

 # pyMPC2000xl
-A Python reader/writer of Akai MPC2000XL *.PGM and *.SND files.
+A Python reader/writer of Akai MPC2000XL *.PRG and *.SND files.